Can All Clad Go in the Oven? – Cooking with Confidence

 For long braises in the oven, I prefer to use a Dutch oven.
 These are thicker and heavier, and their lids are designed for oven use, making them perfect for extended cooking times.

-If you’re searching for a less expensive alternative to All-Clad, Calphalon offers some great options.
-Their fully clad cookware is fashioned after All-Clad, and we have compared the two brands side-by-side for your convenience.
+If you’re searching for a less expensive alternative to All-Clad, Calphalon has some great options.
+Their fully clad cookware is fashioned after All-Clad, so if you’re on a budget, this might be your new go-to option.

 All-Clad cookware is an excellent choice for both stovetop and oven cooking.
 Their stainless steel options are extremely durable and can withstand oven temperatures of up to 600 F without damage.